Updated at 7pm Wednesday 16 June.

 What is on sale?

-- In the first instance, only admission for the twelve days that fall after “step 4” (given by Government as no sooner than 21st June), meaning; Friday 9th July, Saturday 10th July, Friday evening 23rd July, Saturday 24th July, the Welcome to Yorkshire Ebor Festival (Wednesday 18th - Saturday 21st August), Sunday 5th September, Friday 24th September, Friday 8th October, Saturday 9th October.
+- A wide number of admission options for eight days being Friday evening 23rd July, Saturday 24th July, the Welcome to Yorkshire Ebor Festival (Wednesday 18th - Saturday 21st August), Sunday 5th September, Friday 24th September, Friday 8th October, Saturday 9th October, meaning:

-- The most popular “meal deal top-ups”- being County Carvery, Fish ‘n’ Fizz and the Picnic Platters.
+- and the most popular “meal deal top-ups”- being County Carvery, Fish ‘n’ Fizz and the Picnic Platters.

-- Given the uncertainties, the Melrose Club Lounge and Premier Racing Lounge and certain top-ups, are not currently being offered for sale.
-The strong number of “rollover customers” when considered with the limited physical space in these unique areas, as well as the nature of serving food and drinks within them, needs further consideration.
-Those booking for County Stand will be offered the chance to upgrade, should capacities allow.
+- Given the uncertainties, the Melrose Club Lounge, Premier Racing Lounge and certain top-ups are not currently being offered for new sales.
+The strong number of “rollover customers”, when considered with the limited physical space in these unique areas, as well as the nature of serving food and drinks within them, needs further consideration.
+For the racedays in June the Melrose Club Lounge operated successfully with a smaller capacity and revised menu..
+Those holding a rollover booking are asked to look out for an email from York Racecourse.
+County Stand customers for any relevant days, will be offered the chance to upgrade, should capacities allow.

 Will the races themselves be the same?
 And on the same day?